aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/webborderstyle/_index.md

 ```

 Sets the style of the border.
 Please refer to .NET SDK document about System.Web.UI.WebControls.BorderStyle enum.
-[BorderStyle](../../com.aspose.gridweb/borderstyle).
+See [BorderStyle](../../com.aspose.gridweb/borderstyle).

 **Parameters:**
 | Parameter | Type | Description |